 May you be Blessed for this work...Love you all!

 Jack C. almost 6 years ago from Brazil

 This commercial reminds me of the saying, "give a man a fish and he will eat for a day.
 Teach him how to fish and he will eat forever."
 I love these commercials.
 Keep up the good work.

-Alex L. about 6 years ago from Matthews, North Carolina
+Alex L. over 6 years ago from Matthews, North Carolina

 Every time I start something and my 3 1/2 year old son wants to help I think of this ad and I find patience within to let him help.